-14.35 The requirement for developer contributions under policies ENV1 and ENV2 should be read in conjunction with the requirements for developer contributions under policies ENV4 and ENV5, as features of landscape and biodiversity value also form important components of the Borough's Green Infrastructure network.
+14.33 The requirement for developer contributions under policies ENV1 and ENV2 should be read in conjunction with the requirements for developer contributions under policies ENV3 and ENV4, as features of landscape and biodiversity value also form important components of the Borough's Green Infrastructure network.

-Open Space (the Green Infrastructure Network) and links to the Nature Improvement Area
+Open Space (the Green Infrastructure network)

-- 14.36 It is vital that the right infrastructure is in place to support future development and this includes the Green Infrastructure network.
+- 14.34 It is vital that the right infrastructure is in place to support future development and this includes the Green Infrastructure network.
 Green infrastructure is the network of multi-functional green space and blue space, urban, rural and coastal, which is capable of delivering a wide range of environmental and quality of life benefits for local communities.
 The Green Infrastructure network has a vital role in climate change adaption and mitigation and flood alleviation and management.
 It provides important biodiversity resources and can boost the tourism economy and provide opportunities for recreation.
-It is also strongly linked to quality of place and is proven to attract and retain businesses to an area. - 14.37 Open space (the Green Infrastructure network) should be taken to mean all open space of public value, including, but not limited to: - Parks and gardens; - ➤ Natural and semi-natural greenspaces including trees and woodlands, urban forestry, scrub, grasslands, wetlands, open and running water, wastelands and derelict open land and rock areas; - Sustainable Drainage Systems (SuDS); - Green corridors including river and canal banks, cycleways and public rights of way; - Outdoor sports facilities (with natural or artificial surfaces and either publicly or privately owned) - including tennis courts, bowling greens, sports pitches, golf courses, athletics tracks, school and other institutional playing fields and other outdoor sports areas; - Amenity greenspace including informal recreation spaces, greenspaces in and around housing, domestic gardens and village greens; - Recreational grounds - Provision for children and teenagers including play areas, skateboard parks, outdoor basketball hoops and other more informal areas (such as 'hanging out' areas, teenage shelters); - Allotments, community gardens; - Cemeteries and churchyards;
+It is also strongly linked to quality of place and is proven to attract and retain businesses to an area. - 14.35 Open space (the Green Infrastructure network) should be taken to mean all open space of public value, including, but not limited to: - Parks and gardens; - ➤ Natural and semi-natural greenspaces including trees and woodlands, urban forestry, scrub, grasslands, wetlands, open and running water, wastelands and derelict open land and rock areas; - Sustainable Drainage Systems (SuDS); - Green corridors including river and canal banks, cycleways and public rights of way; - Outdoor sports facilities (with natural or artificial surfaces and either publicly or privately owned) - including tennis courts, bowling greens, sports pitches, golf courses, athletics tracks, school and other institutional playing fields and other outdoor sports areas;

+- Amenity greenspace including informal recreation spaces, greenspaces in and around housing, domestic gardens and greens;

+- Recreational grounds and stadia;

+- Provision for children and teenagers including play areas, skateboard parks, outdoor basketball hoops and other more informal areas (such as 'hanging out' areas, teenage shelters);

+- Allotments, community gardens;

+- Cemeteries and churchyards;

-- Accessible countryside in urban fringe areas; - Civic spaces, including civic and market squares, promenades and other hard surfaced areas designed for pedestrians; - ➤ Blue spaces, including Fylde's coastline, ponds, rivers, canals and other watercourses; and - Beaches, including sand dunes. - 14.38 The Framework requires Councils to plan positively for the creation, protection, enhancement and management of biodiversity and Green Infrastructure.
-Despite an abundance of resources that contribute to the Green Infrastructure network, there are deficiencies in Fylde and access to some of the Borough's most important Green Infrastructure assets is poor.
-(New evidence will be provided from the updated Open Space and Recreation Study and the new Playing Pitch Strategy) There is also the opportunity to improve the potential of some of Fylde's most important assets and to link into Green Infrastructure network in neighbouring authority areas.
+- Accessible countryside in urban fringe areas;

+- ➤ Civic spaces, including civic and market squares, promenades and other hard surfaced areas designed for pedestrians;

+- ➤ Blue spaces, including Fylde's coastline, ponds, rivers, canals and other watercourses; and

+- > Beaches, including sand dunes.

+- 14.36 The Framework requires councils to plan positively for the creation, protection, enhancement and management of biodiversity and Green Infrastructure.
+Despite an abundance of resources that contribute to the Green Infrastructure network, there are deficiencies in Fylde and access to some of the Borough's most important Green Infrastructure assets is limited.
+New evidence has been provided by the Open Space Study Update and the new Playing Pitch Strategy, both of which were issued in 2016.
+The Open Space Study Update identifies the following typologies:

+- i.
+Parks and Gardens

+- ii.
+Natural and semi-natural greenspace

+- iii.
+Amenity greenspace

+- iv.
+Provision for children and young people

+- v.
+Allotments

+- vi.
+Cemeteries/churchyards

+The provision of formal outdoor sports is contained within the Playing Pitch Strategy.
+There is also the opportunity to improve the potential of some of Fylde's most important assets and to link into the Green Infrastructure network in neighbouring authority areas.

-Protecting Existing Open Space (the Green Infrastructure Network)
+Protecting Existing Open Space (the Green Infrastructure network)

-The existing areas of open space which will be identified on the Policies Map, comprise the Green Infrastructure network within Fylde.
+The existing areas of open space which are identified on the Policies Map, comprise the Green Infrastructure network within Fylde.
 The Green Infrastructure network will be protected from inappropriate development.